soycracklitos/C/PI/README.md

      -The code needs at least one event registered within each category to active this function.
 The code is going to give a list of all the events reserved depending on the site required.

 3. Eliminate dates reserved
      -The "date" list is used for this function.
 If an event is cancelled or the client did not pay on time, it can be possible to eliminate a booked date.
-This function would ask for the specific line referred to the event eliminate it.
+This function would ask for the specific line referred to the event to eliminate it.

 ## Youtube link :film_strip: